VoluntasTua/scripture-study-guide/quran/mecca-week-3/sura-19.md

 ## Zechariah and Mary

-The first two parts of the first section of the sura concern Zechariah \(father of John the Baptist\) and Mary \(mother of Jesus\).
+The first two sections of the sura concern Zechariah \(father of John the Baptist\) and Mary \(mother of Jesus\) respectively.
 It is a retelling of the first chapter of the Gospel according to Luke.
 It relates the account of two miraculous conceptions.
 In the first, Zechariah's wife is barren.
 This recalls the barrenness of Abra\(ha\)m's wife Sarah \(_cf._ Genesis 15:3 and Sura 51:29-30\) as well as many other such stories from the Hebrew tradition \(Rebekah, Rachel, Hannah, and so on\).
 In the second,  Mary is but a virgin \(v.
 20, _cf._ Luke 1:34\).
 In the Christian tradition, this is interpreted as fulfillment of the prophesy of Isaiah \(7:14, \_cf. \_Matt 1:22\) though a more accurate translation of Isaiah is not "virgin" but "young woman".
 Nonetheless, the virgin birth of Jesus is of great significance to Christians and Muslims alike.

 This section ends with an admonition not to mistake the nature of Jesus, either as God \(as the Christians do\) or as a false prophet \(as the Jews do\).
 Ghazali considers these two verses to be pearls:[^2]